kevlar-kt/kevlar/docs/pages/modules/integrity/implementation.md

 	The flag field and charset don't necessarily need to be `Base64.DEFAULT` and `UTF_8`.
 Even though they are the most popular, you may choose something else if you prefer.

 ??? bug "Bytecode"
+	Here the metadata is hidden and not targetable with basic find-and-replace techniques

 	``` linenums="1" hl_lines="3 19"
 	L6